 Step 2: Identifying Logged-In Users

-command, you can see the usernames, session names, session IDs, and states of each session.
+With the output from the quser command, you can see the usernames, session names, session IDs, and states of each session.
 Take note of the session ID for the user you wish to log off.
-In our example, suppose the user user3
+In our example, suppose the user user3 is logged in with session ID 4.

 Step 3: Logging Off the User

-flag for the target machine.
+To log off a user, you'll use the logoff command followed by the session ID and the /server flag for the target machine.
 Here’s how to do it:

 -